How Is Art Therapy Beneficial?

 We all carry unexpressed emotions in our bodies and we even express it with phrases like “butterflies in my stomach” or “a pain in the neck.”
 We also use colors when talking about strong feelings: “red with rage,” “green with envy,” or “feeling blue.” —

-That said, the other advantages of art therapy are:
+That said, the other benefits of art therapy are:

-- Aside from being a therapy that is incredibly useful for expressing thoughts and feelings, art therapy is also capable of promoting self-confidence.
+- Aside from being a therapy that is incredibly beneficial for expressing thoughts and feelings, art therapy is also capable of promoting self-confidence.

 - Art therapy contributes to the facilitation of positive perspectives about one’s life, making people realize things about themselves that are useful in dealing with daily struggles.